Jean-Antoine Chaptal: Consulate, Empire, and Restoration

 Emmanuel-Anatole Chaptal (1861–1943) wrote that his great-grandfather was "the voice of commerce, agriculture and industry" for Napoleon.
-There's much truth to this claim.
-Napoleon greatly valued Chaptal's counsel and eventual friendship, and was reluctant to accept his resignation as Minister of Interior on August 6, 1804.
-He was quick to award Chaptal the dignities of the Legion of Honor and an important place in the Senate.
-Chaptal wrote to Napoleon that he wanted to return to his scientific endeavors ("mes premières occupations"), and it's worth noting that some of his major works were written in the years immediately following the resignation.
-On the other hand, the memoirs talk openly about certain personal complications at the time involving a Mlle Bourgoin of the Comédie-Française, Napoleon and Chaptal.
-In any case, Chaptal now had the leisure to attend to his estate at Chanteloup in the Loire valley where he raised merino sheep, experimented growing sugar beets, wrote his applied science reports, entertained notables and made himself available for consultations.
-He was close enough to Paris for frequent trips.
-He had chemical factories there at Ternes and Nanterre, and his son was about to establish a third chemicals plant at Martigues in southern France.
+Chaptal resigned as Minister of Interior on August 6, 1804.
+Napoleon awarded Chaptal the Legion of Honor and an important place in the Senate.
+Chaptal wrote to Napoleon that he wanted to return to his scientific endeavors.

+In 1802, Chaptal purchased the Château de Chanteloup and its extensive grounds in Touraine, near Amboise.
+He raised merino sheep and experimented there in his later years on a model farm for the cultivation of sugar beets.
+At Chanteloup, Chaptal wrote his applied science reports, entertained notables and made himself available for consultations.
+He had chemical factories there at Ternes and Nanterre.
 Chaptal was doing well producing a variety of industrial acids, alum and soda.
-In 1804 he bought a new home in Paris, the Hôtel de Mailly, at No.70 rue de Grenelle-Saint-Germain.
-As time allowed, he began to frequent meetings of the small and private, but very influential, Society of Arcueil, a select association of leading scientists who gathered informally on weekends at the homes of Berthollet and Laplace in Arcueil, a few miles from Paris.
-Berthollet, who attracted scientific talent from all over Europe, was Chaptal's close friend for forty years.
-The meetings at his home at Arcueil were a way for Chaptal to keep up-to-date with new discoveries in pure science in a variety of fields.
-We are reminded that Chaptal was a contemporary of Thomas Jefferson (1748–1826) of Monticello fame.
+In 1804 Chaptal bought a new home in Paris, the Hôtel de Mailly, at No.70 rue de Grenelle-Saint-Germain.
+He began to frequent meetings of the Society of Arcueil, an association of scientists who gathered at the homes of Berthollet and Laplace in Arcueil.
+Berthollet was Chaptal's close friend for forty years.
+The meetings at his home at Arcueil were a way for Chaptal to keep up-to-date with discoveries in pure science.
+Napoleon named Chaptal Count of the Empire (1808) and Count of Chanteloup (1810).